-The 2020 MLB season is underway and Rice baseball alums are making noise.
-Here’s the latest on the MLB Owls from the week of September 17.
+The 2020 MLB season is winding down and Rice baseball alums are heating up.
+Here’s the latest on the MLB Owls at the end of the regular season.

 Anthony Rendon – Los Angeles Angels